" A study involving 1,000 adults showed that insomnia increased the risk of depression by 400%."

 4. Skin Sensitivity

-When you don't get enough sleep, your immune system will suffer.
-As a result of a weakened immune system, your skin may become more sensitive than usual.
-It is better not to use too many products when your skin is out of balance.
-Keep your skin well-hydrated and protected from the elements with Rose and Cacay Hydrating Cream for all skin types or Neroli Antioxidant Cream for dry skin.
+When you don't get enough sleep, your immune system will be weakened.
+Your skin may become more sensitive than usual.
+To protect your skin from harsh elements and irritants, apply a few drops of Antioxidant Youthful Essence to freshly-cleansed face and neck every morning and evening.
+This multi-award-winning Anti-Pollution Booster has been formulated with allantoin, turmeric, blue chamomile and ginkgo extract to soothe, hydrate and protect your skin from free radicals and pollution.
 Internally, drink water frequently throughout the day.
-Women need to drink 2 litre of water everyday while men need 2.5 litre of water to maintain the normal functioning of the body.
+Women need to drink about 2 litre of water everyday while men need about 2.5 litre of water to maintain the normal functioning of the body.

 You may also like: